 Now, Lennie has her chance.
 Poppop has decided to retire, and so his grandchildren are coming from all over to compete in Wizardmatch.
 The winner inherits his title, his castle, and every single one of his unlimited magical powers.
 The losers get nothing.
 Lennie is desperate to win, but when Poppop creates a new rule to quelch any sibling rivalry, her thoughts turn from winning Wizardmatch to sabotaging it…even if it means betraying her family.

-But Lonnie’s story is more than just family rivalry between intriguing wizards with ten-second abilities or winning unlimited magic power.
-It’s not all magical moments, though, especially for Lonnie.
+But Lennie’s story is more than just family rivalry between intriguing wizards with ten-second abilities or winning unlimited magic power.
+It’s not all magical moments, though, especially for Lennie.
 She begins to suspect that her grandfather only wants a boy to win to the competition and inherit his unlimited power.
-Lonnie knows she needs to fight against this injustice, even if the rest of her family won’t speak up.
-Sprinkled throughout Lonnie’s story are a lot of the same struggles kids are facing today which makes it extremely relevant and relatable.
+Lennie knows she needs to fight against this injustice, even if the rest of her family won’t speak up.
+Sprinkled throughout Lennie’s story are a lot of the same struggles kids are facing today which makes it extremely relevant and relatable.
 It’s the ridiculous, over-the-top silly Lauren Magaziner humor you know and love combined with a whole lot of heart.
 We just couldn’t put it down, and we think anyone else who picks it up will feel the same.

 10 Magical Facts About Wizardmatch: